James Beck, PhD

 Dr. Beck at the Parkinson's Foundation Centers of Excellence Leadership Conference

-Dr. Beck has been published in multiple leading journals including npj Parkinson’s Disease, Movement Disorders, Journal of Parkinson’s Disease, Annals of Clinical & Translational Neurology and more.
+Dr. Beck has been published in multiple leading journals including npj Parkinson’s Disease, Neurology, Movement Disorders, Journal of Parkinson’s Disease, Parkinsonism & Related Disorders, Genetics in Medicine, and Brain among others.
 He is currently an Adjunct Associate Professor in the Department of Neuroscience and Physiology at the New York University School of Medicine.
 He holds a BS from Duke University and a PhD from the University of Washington, Seattle.

 DOWNLOAD HEADSHOT